Sri Lanka: The latest travel advice as violent protests continue

-Sri Lanka is under a nationwide curfew after violent anti-government protests erupted across the country in March.
+Sri Lanka remains under a nationwide curfew after violent anti-government protests erupted across the country in March.

-The island nation is a popular destination among backpackers and holidaymakers, but what does the security situation mean for travellers?
+The island nation is a popular destination among backpackers and holidaymakers, so what does the security situation mean for travellers?

-Several countries, including the UK’s Foreign and Commonwealth Office, have updated their travel advice for Sri Lanka.
-Other countries, like New Zealand, Australia and Ireland, have warned against “all but essential travel” to the south-asian nation.
+The UK is now advising against “all but essential travel” to the south-asian nation, in line with Ireland, Australia and New Zealand.

+As a result of the Foreign and Commonwealth Office update on Friday, Tui has cancelled all holidays to Sri Lanka until at least the end of the month.

 What’s happening in Sri Lanka?